Hackchain/hackchain/README.md

 1. Spending TX (the one that you wrote) has is loaded to `0x0` offset of the memory
-2. `output` script is loaded to `0x1000` offset of the memory and executed until `irq yield`/`irq success`/`irq failure`, or until it executes more than `100 * 1024` opcodes (if so - coin is captured, and further steps are skipped)
+2. `output` script is loaded to `0x1000` offset of the memory and executed until `irq yield`/`irq success`, or until it executes more than `100 * 1024` opcodes (if so - coin is captured, and further steps are skipped)
 3. If `irq success` was executed in step 2 - coin is captured and the process ends.
-If `irq failure` was executed in step 2 - coin is not captured and the process ends.
 If `irc yield` was executed - proceed to step 4
 4. `input` script is loaded to `0x2000` offset of the memory
 5. One opcode of `output` is executed
 6. If any `irq ...` was executed - the process ends with either captured or